terrier-org/pyterrier/docs/artifacts.rst

 **Loading from HuggingFace:** You can load artifacts from HuggingFace Hub using :meth:`~pyterrier.Artifact.from_hf`:

 .. code-block:: python
-    :caption: Load an artifact to HuggingFace Hub
+    :caption: Load an artifact from HuggingFace Hub

     >>> import pyterrier as pt
     >>> index = pt.Artifact.from_hf('username/myindex')